zde-uzh/proto4diged-handbook/docs/1_Planung/02_Vorbildhafte_Editionen.en.md

 - Cultural studies and interdisciplinary DSE of different source categories (prints, essay manuscripts, diaries, letters, sketches).

 - Special feature: The first beta version from 2016 was exemplary for many subsequent projects and received various prizes.
 The project uses the editing environment [ediarum](https://www.ediarum.org){:target="\_blank"}, which is based on the TEI/XML editor [Oxygen](https://www.oxygenxml.com/){:target="\_blank"}.
-The database for correspondence metadata [Correspsearch](https://correspsearch.net){:target="\_blank"} is also closely linked to humhboldt digital.
+The database for correspondence metadata [Correspsearch](https://correspsearch.net){:target="\_blank"} is also closely linked to humboldt digital.

 It makes sense for every project to expand this list and get an overview during the planning phase.
 We recommend initially looking at editions from all fields and disciplines in order to gain a broad overview of technical and editorial innovations.
 The search can then be narrowed down more according to subject, material and spatial criteria in order to make contact with the editors and exchange ideas with them.